- Vaginal discharge often varies at different times in your menstrual cycle

 ‘Along with this, a woman will have a natural odour from her vagina,’ she adds.
 ‘But if this vaginal discharge changes from your “normal”, or develops a new unpleasant smell, it could be a sign of an underlying problem.’

-If you’re worried about your discharge, it’s important to talk to a GP or attend a sexual health clinic to rule out an infection.
-But Dr McClymont explains some of the most common changes, and what might cause them.
+If you’re worried about thick discharge, any change in appearance, or you’re getting more discharge than usual, it’s important to talk to a GP.
+You can also visit a sexual health clinic to rule out any infection.

-This is a classic sign of vaginal thrush, especially if it looks like cottage cheese.
+This type of thick discharge is a classic sign of vaginal thrush, especially if it looks like cottage cheese.
 ‘Thrush is usually very itchy, but generally the discharge from it does not smell,’ says Dr McClymont.

 Thrush is caused by a fungus called candida that many women carry without experiencing any problems.
 But if something disrupts the natural balance of bacteria in your vagina, it can cause an overgrowth of candida, and this can lead to the symptoms of thrush.
 Common triggers may include: